Best Forex Trading Software

 Traders who want to make significant gains and develop their trading strategies in the Forex market will benefit from Forex trading software.
 Most modern trading platforms are equally capable of opening, closing, and otherwise managing market positions.
 They all have more or less the same capabilities in terms of quoting, charting, and technically analysing markets.
 In this article we're going to discuss the key things that traders need to keep in mind when searching for the best Forex trading software.

 A trading platform or a trading terminal is online Forex trading software that has the primary purpose of connecting the trader and the market.
-As far as retail Forex trading goes, a trading platform connects a trader with his broker, if this broker is a market maker.
-Alternatively, if the broker is an ECN or an STP broker, the trading platform will connect a trader to his broker and then to the market.
+As far as retail Forex trading is concerned, a trading platform connects a trader with a broker, if this broker is a market maker.
+Alternatively, if the broker is an ECN or an STP broker, the trading platform will connect the trader to their broker and then to the market.

 Both ECN and STP mean that the broker will not intervene with trades, so the intermarket will see your orders as you place them, and you'll see the intermarket as it is.
 When used in this way, your online Forex market trading software is merely a conduit between you and the market.

 The secondary purpose of a trading platform is to serve as a technical analysis tool.
 Generally most or all of the following features, depending on a brand, will be available; automatic charting, backtesting, optimisation, scanning, alerts, and custom indicators.

 Charts are an interface of Forex trading software that you see in every trading platform.
 This is the graphical representation of price/time history in the form of dots, lines, candlesticks, bars, and various other representations on selectable time intervals from one minute to one month.
 Different time intervals are used by different trader types from short-term scalpers to long-term investors.